Whewellite Value and Jewelry Information

 Use a soft brush for cleaning.

-Whewellites consists of oxalate and their consumption can lead to kidney stone formation.
+Whewellites consist of oxalate and their consumption can lead to kidney stone formation.
 While thses are found in some common foods and pose a risk if ingested over time.
 The people who are faceter should wear dust masks to avoid accidentally ingesting particles.

 Exposure to Whewellite dust may cause acute skin irritation, especially in children and pets, so faceters should try to wear protective clothing and make sure to clean their workplace.